 A hand with long nails holding two cards; the white card has Ana Smith written on it, and the black one has SSN.

-Truth is, committing fraud using just someone’s Social Security number is rather difficult.
-However, you will usually find someone’s SSN on documents with other personally identifiable information (PII), as seen in the Equifax leak, and that is dangerous
+The truth is committing fraud using only someone’s Social Security number is rather difficult.
+However, as seen in the NPD leak, you will usually find someone’s SSN on documents with other personally identifiable information (PII), and that is dangerous

 A threat actor can use your Social Security number together with PII to commit many forms of identity theft.
 Among other things, they can use this information to apply for loans, avoid criminal responsibility, or attempt to steal your tax refunds, social benefits, or even medical coverage.